cardano-foundation/developer-portal/docs/cardano-integration/listening-for-payments-cli.md

 :::

-Congratulations, we are now able to detect succesful **Cardano** payments programatically.
+Congratulations, you are now able to detect succesful **Cardano** payments programatically.
 This should help you bring integrations to your existing or new upcoming applications. 🎉🎉🎉